RuiPChaves/SBCG/README.md

 by Gregor Erbach (Universitaet des Saarlandes) in 1994.
 The present version of ProFIT has been ported to modern SICStus Prolog (3.8 or higher) by Mats Carlson.
 None of these individuals have any knowledge of the present project or share any of the blame for any of its shortcomings.

-The grammar file "g.fit" was written by Rui P. Chaves (rchaves@buffalo.edu) at the University at Buffalo, SUNY.
 After loading SICStus, the interpreter must be loaded:

 ?- ['profit.pl'].